jina-ai/jina/docs/fundamentals/flow/instrumenting-flow.md

 ### Available Traces

-Each Pod supports different default traces out of the box, also letting you define your own custom traces in the Executor.
-The `Runtime` name will be used to create the OpenTelemetry [Service](https://opentelemetry.io/docs/reference/specification/resource/semantic_conventions/#service) [Resource](https://opentelemetry.io/docs/reference/specification/resource/) attribute.
-The default value for the `name` argument will be the `Runtime` or `Executor` class name.
+Each Pod supports different default traces out of the box, and also lets you define your own custom traces in the Executor.
+The `Runtime` name is used to create the OpenTelemetry [Service](https://opentelemetry.io/docs/reference/specification/resource/semantic_conventions/#service) [Resource](https://opentelemetry.io/docs/reference/specification/resource/) attribute.
+The default value for the `name` argument is the `Runtime` or `Executor` class name.

 Because not all Pods have the same role, they expose different kinds of traces: